dfelinto/blender-manual/manual/modeling/geometry_nodes/output/viewer.rst

    The Viewer node.

-Using a *Viewer* node a geometry can be displayed in the Spreadsheet.
+Using a *Viewer* node a geometry, and optionally fields evaluated on this geometry, can be displayed in the Spreadsheet.
 A node can be plugged into a viewer node by pressing :kbd:`Shift-Ctrl-LMB` on it, just like in the Compositor.